logo for organic-pet-digest.com

 There are a few ways that dog pink eye sets itself apart from other dog eye problems:

-1. Dog pink eye can have an affect on your dog’s spirit and daily routine.
+2. Dog pink eye can have an affect on your dog’s spirit and daily routine.
 You may notice that your dog’s new favorite spot is a dark corner of your kitchen or living room and that less time is being spent playing in the sun.
 This happens because the infected eye becomes very sensitive to light.

-1. Lastly, pay close attention to the amount of tears your dog’s eye is producing.
+3. Lastly, pay close attention to the amount of tears your dog’s eye is producing.
 While normal tear production can vary from one animal to another, you should be able to tell if your dog is producing more tears than usual.
 Again, make sure a foreign object is not the cause before jumping to conclusions.

 What Causes Dog Pink Eye?

-So if your toddler comes home from pre-school with a pink, swollen eye, don’t just think of protecting your human family from transmission.
-Keep your dog away as well!
+Did you know that humans carrying the bacterial form of pink eye can actually transmit the infection to dogs?So if your toddler comes home from pre-school with a pink, swollen eye, don’t just think of protecting your human family from transmission.
+Keep your dog away as well!There are a few other ways that our dogs contract dog pink eye:

 • When dogs roll around and play together, it is not uncommon for small injuries to occur.
 The eye of a dog is very sensitive and can be easily scratched with the paw of another dog.
 This injury can commonly lead to pink eye.

-• The viral form of Conjunctivitis is air borne and is more commonly transferred in the winter months when the air is damp and humid.
+• The viral form of conjunctivitis is airborne and is more commonly transferred in the winter months when the air is damp and humid.
 You’re best bet is to keep your fingers crossed, knock on wood, find a four-leafed clover…well, you get the idea.
 Not much you can do to fight against the viral form.

 • Another very common cause of dog pink eye is an allergic reaction.
 Your dog may be suffering from an allergy to something in the environment, and that allergy can cause sinus irritation along with inflammation of the mucus membranes of the eye.
 If this occurs in your dog, attempt to treat or eliminate the allergen along with the pink eye.